juzybits/polymedia-profile/sdk/README.md

-# Polymedia Profile: JavaScript SDK
+# Polymedia Profile: TypeScript SDK

-Tools to interact with Polymedia Profile objects on the Sui network.
+An SDK to interact with Polymedia Profile objects on the Sui network.

+Docs and code examples coming soon.